wotakumoe/wotaku/guides/manga/madokami.md

 <div class="video_wrapper"><iframe src="https://youtube.com/embed/Ar2ZMXjMRDQ" frameborder="0" allowfullscreen></iframe></div>

-### Tachiyomi forks
+### Mihon forks

 1. Add [Keiyoushi repo](https://keiyoushi.github.io/docs/guides/getting-started#adding-the-extension-repo) in your tachiyomi forks
 2. Go to extension list and search **Madokami**.
 3. Install the extension and go to it's settings page.
 4. Add your login credentials.
-5. Now enter the extension and download your desired manga.
+5. Now go to the Source page and click on Madokami to read/download the available manga.